Vacations and quick weekends away can get expensive fast.

-If you simply use this quick tip, you can cut a big chunk of money off of your weekend getaway or full blown vacation!
+If you simply use this quick tip, you can cut a big chunk of money off of your weekend getaway or full blown vacation.

 How To Save Money While Travelling

 This tip may seem stupid, but if you really think about it, it has massive potential to save you money.
-Simply don’t eat out, or cut back on eating out, while you’re on vacation.
+Simply cut back on dining out, or completely eliminate it, while you’re on vacation.

 Before you completely revolt, the occasional special meal at a nice restaurant on vacation isn’t what I’m talking about.
-I’m talking about eating out when you get in the car and drive or get on a flight and fly to your destination.
+I’m talking about eating out when you get in the car or head to the airport.

-The best part about this tip is the bigger the family the more you save!
+The best part about this tip is the bigger the family the more you save.

 Your Dining Options For A Road Trip